-The Board adopted a Compensation Recovery Policy, often referred to as a clawback policy, which provides that in the event that Company is required to prepare an accounting restatement due to its material noncompliance with any financial reporting requirement under U.S. securities laws as a direct result of an executive officer's fraudulent or willful misconduct, the Board may, in its sole discretion, seek to recover from the executive officer the amount of incentive compensation received in excess of the amount that would have been paid had the financial results been properly reported, with such differential amount reduced by the amount of any taxes the executive officer actually paid with respect to such incentive compensation.
+In 2021, the Board adopted a Compensation Recovery Policy (the "Prior Policy"), often referred to as a clawback policy, which provides that in the event that Company is required to prepare an accounting restatement due to its material noncompliance with any financial reporting requirement under U.S. securities laws as a direct result of an executive officer's fraudulent or willful misconduct, the Board may, in its sole discretion, seek to recover from the executive officer the amount of incentive compensation received in excess of the amount that would have been paid had the financial results been properly reported, with such differential amount reduced by the amount of any taxes the executive officer actually paid with respect to such incentive compensation.
 Incentive compensation is generally comprised of any performance-based cash award or cash incentive payment or performance-based equity-based award granted, earned, vested and/or received by such executive officers from the Company on or after February 8, 2021, and during the 36 months immediately preceding the date on which the Company determines it is required to prepare a restatement.
-In light of rules recently issued by the SEC regarding clawback policies, we expect to review our Compensation Recovery Policy in 2023 following the NYSE's adoption of its relevant clawback listing standards and determine at that time whether any updates to our policy are warranted.